jeshraghian/snntorch/README.rst

 Refer to `Graphcore's documentation <https://github.com/graphcore/poptorch>`_ for installation instructions of poptorch and the Poplar SDK.

-The homepage for the snnTorch IPU project can be found `here <https://github.com/vinniesun/snntorch-ipu>`_
+The homepage for the snnTorch IPU project can be found `here <https://github.com/vinniesun/snntorch-ipu>`_.
+A tutorial for training SNNs is provided `here <https://snntorch.readthedocs.io/en/latest/tutorials/tutorial_ipu_1.html>`_.

 Contributing